LiquidGalaxyLAB/LG-AI-Voice-conversational/docs/models.md

 ### Google Cloud AI Speech-to-Text with Gemini

 Google provides a speech-to-text model API providing up to 60 minutes of transcribing audio per month using the Google Gemini model.
-The advanced speech AI utilizes Chirp, Google Cloud's foundation model for speech trained on a massive amount of data.
+The advanced speech AI utilizes Chirp, Google Cloud's foundation model for speech trained on a millions of hours of unsupervised audio data.
 With up to 60 minutes of free transcribing of audio per month, allowing users to have minimal barriers when using the API.

 More details and official documentation can be found [here](https://cloud.google.com/speech-to-text/docs/speech-to-text-requests#synchronous-requests).